iitbaero/iitbaero.github.io/aboutDAMP.md

   }

   .card__image .image {
-    width: 100%; /* Makes the image fill the container */
+    width: auto; /* Makes the image fill the container */
-    height: 100%; /* Makes the image fill the container */
+    height: auto; /* Makes the image fill the container */
     object-fit: cover; /* Ensures the image covers the area and maintains aspect ratio */
     display: block; /* Removes any extra space below the image */ }